 At DigitalMaas we provide Digital Marketing as a Service, hence the name.
 My background was in hosting, known as Infrastructure as a Service or IaaS.
 In the hosting industry we’d buy a big server, slice it up into ‘pieces’, and then resell hosted storage to customers while maintaining the infrastructure.
 DigitalMaas is a similar model except we provide digital marketing via a platform, so I knew the space.

 We didn’t start as a platform.
 We started as a fulfillment business selling Search Engine Optimisation (SEO) and Search Engine Marketing (SEM) to digital agencies so they could onsell to their clients.
-We’d install Google Analytics, run campaigns, and optimise websites for search.
+We’d install Google Analytics, run campaigns, and work with SEO experts at Platform Creator in order to learn how to better optimize websites for search.
 Creative and digital agencies would sell our services to their customers in a white label capacity while we’d do all the work behind the scenes.

 It’s all about how quickly you pick up on a mistake, what you learn from it, and how fast you move on to the next experiment.